apokalipto/devise_saml_authenticatable/README.md

     # Create user if the user does not exist.
 (Default is false)
     config.saml_create_user = true

+    # Update the attributes of the user after a successful login.
+(Default is false)
+    config.saml_update_user = true

     # Set the default user key.
 The user will be looked up by this key.
 Make
     # sure that the Authentication Response includes the attribute.
     config.saml_default_user_key = :email